Martin Wilhelm Remus von Woyrsch

 was a member of an aristocratic family from southern Bohemia, born the son of Karl Wilhelm von Woyrsch and the former Cäcilie von Websky.
 He grew up just outside of modern-day Wroclaw, Poland and enlisted in the Potsdam Guards in April 1866.
 Just eight weeks into his enlistment, the still teenaged Remus found himself in the middle of the Austro-Prussian War.
 As a Fähnrich in his Guard Regiment, young Remus was credited with saving the life of the Prince Anton von Hohenzollern who had been seriously wounded on the battle field at Königgrätz.
 As Remus was tending to the Prince's wounds, both were captured by the Austrians, the Prince having told von Woyrsch to not resist and thereby avoiding any senseless bloodshed.
 The particular scene has been captured in bronze relief at the Siegesäule in Berlin.

 During the soon to follow Franco-Prussian War of 1870-71, Woyrsch himself was wounded at Saint Privat, as was his compatriot, the future Army commander Friedrich von Scholtz.
-For his efforts, he received the Iron Cross and was put in charge of a company within the 1st Guards Regiment after the war.
+For his efforts, he received the Iron Cross and was put in charge of a company within the 1.
+Garde-Regiment zu Fuß after the war.
 During this time of peace, he notably instructed the future Kaiser Prince Wilhelm in field operations.
 Woyrsch retired from the military after having risen to corps level commander, but was reactivated prior to mobilization.
-He was promoted to field marshal by the end of 1917, largely due to his leadership in fighting the Russians during the Brussilov Offensive of 1916.
+He was promoted early on in the War to Generaloberst, then to Generalfeldmarschall by the end of 1917, largely due to his leadership in fighting the Russians during the Brussilov Offensive of 1916.
 In addition to his Iron Cross, von Woyrsch was also awarded the Pour le Merite with oak leaves and the Schwarzer Adler-Orden (Order of the Black Eagle), Prussia's highest honor.

 After the cease of hostilities in November 1918, von Woyrsch retired to Schloß Pilsnitz in his Silesian homeland, where he died on 6 August 1920 at the age of 73.
 He had been a member of the Preussisches Herrenhaus (Prussian House of Lords) from 1908 to 1918.
 Field Marshal von Woyrsch was also married to the former Thekla von Massow for 43 years.
 His nephew Udo von Woyrsch was an S.S. member and Nazi Police Commander during World War Two.